fastify/fastify/docs/Plugins-Guide.md

   reply.send(request)
 })
 ```
 Now for every request, you will run your utility.
-Obviously, you can register as many hooks as you need.<br>
+You can register as many hooks as you need.<br>
 Sometimes you want a hook that should be executed for just a subset of routes, how can you do that?
 Yep, encapsulation!

 ```js